Dur Anbesa

 Dur Anbesa is a reservoir located in the Hintalo Wajirat woreda of the Tigray Region in Ethiopia.
 The earthen dam that holds the reservoir was built in 2001 by SAERT.
+The catchment of the reservoir is 10 km2 large.
+The reservoir suffers from rapid siltation.
+Part of the water that could be used for irrigation is lost through seepage; the positive side-effect is that this contributes to groundwater recharge.